Home » Aldi Finds (Special Buys) » Specially Selected Mini Scones

 Specially Selected Mini Scones are an Aldi Find, which means they’re only in stores for a limited time.
 Each store receives one shipment, and after that sells out, they’re gone unless Aldi decides to bring them back later.
 Aldi does not offer online ordering for these if they’re sold out at your local store.

-Specially Selected Mini Scones cost $5.29 for a 14.4-ounce box in November of 2023.
-That comes out to about 37 cents an ounce.
-Each box contains 12 one-scone servings, which comes out to about 44 cents per scone.
+Specially Selected Mini Scones cost $5.29 for a 14.4-ounce box when we first tried them in November of 2023.
+As of 2025, the scones cost $5.79 for 14.4 ounces, or around 40 cents an ounce.
+Each box contains 12 one-scone servings, which comes out to about 48 cents per scone in 2025.

 The box states to store these frozen.